SenteonLLC/senteonllc.github.io/beta/controls.md

 <img src="images/accountmanager.png" width="750">

-3)  Select the relevant managed account from the list provided and choose `Manage Account`.
+3)  Select the relevant Managed Account from the list provided and choose `Manage Account`.

 <img src="images/manageaccount.png" width="750">

-4)  Navigate to the `Endpoints` Screen
+4)  Navigate to the `Endpoints` tab

 <img src="images/navtoendpoints.png" width="750">

-5)  This pages shows all endpoints associated with the managed account
+5)  The main `Endpoints` page shows all endpoints registered to the Managed Account

 <img src="images/endpoints.PNG" width="750">

-6)  Under a single endpoint, select the `info` button to see fingerprinted information on the endpoint's status.
+6)  Under a single endpoint, select the `info` button to see detailed information on the endpoint and its status.

 <img src="images/endpointinfo.png" width="750">
 <img src="images/endpointinfopage.PNG" width="750">

-7) Once the Endpoint's status has been verified, you can continue to the initialization of the endpoint and control setup.
+7) Once an endpoint's status has been verified, you can continue to the initialization of the endpoint and control setup.

 ## Initialize the Endpoint
 1) On the `Endpoints` screen you can see the status of Senteon agents on each endpoint.
 All endpoints with the status `Ready to Begin Evaluation` are ready for initializing.